Linked Data Wikibase Prototype

 Methodology and Timeline

-Partners are given access to a live prototype system.
+Partners were given access to a live prototype system.
 The features and functionality are fully documented and supported by a team of product managers, analysts, engineers, and architects.
-The goal of the project is to inform the Global Product Management roadmap for metadata applications and services.
+The goal of the project was to inform the Global Product Management roadmap for metadata applications and services.

 November 2017: Project kickoff; Discuss partnership and services with Phase 1 Partners

 December 2017: Gather use cases from Phase 1 Partners

 March 2018: Gather enhancements and provide SPARQL endpoint; add five to ten new library partners